GoogleCloudPlatform/esp-v2/doc/apiproxy-on-k8s.md

-# Run API Proxy on Google GKE
+# Run ESP V2 on Google GKE

-This tutorial describes how to run API Proxy as a sidecar for the Bookstore endpoint, on a Google GKE cluster.
+This tutorial describes how to run ESP V2 as a sidecar for the Bookstore endpoint, on a Google GKE cluster.

 ## Prerequisites